 After summiting Mt.
 Pulag, my very first memorable major climb in 2016, here comes another exciting adventure as 2017 came in.
-Together with my office mates Janice, Rodett, Cyrhine, Lenie and Pauline, we will embark on a thrilling and easy climb to Mt.
+Together with my office mates Janice, Rodett, Cyrhine, Lenie, and Pauline, we will embark on a thrilling and easy climb to Mt.
 Talamitam which is said to be the younger sister of Mt.
-Batulao as both have same terrain.
+Batulao as both have the same terrain.
 This is located in Nasugbu, Batangas with a height of 615 meters above sea level.

 Specs: Minor climb, Difficulty 3/9, Trail class 1-3 with steep assault (100m)

-To fuel up our bodies for the climb, we ate a heavy breakfast in McDonalds in Buendia, Pasay City near Jac Liner bus terminal.
+To fuel up our bodies for the climb, we ate a heavy breakfast in McDonald’s in Buendia, Pasay City near Jac Liner bus terminal.
 By 6:00 am we boarded DLTB bus bound to Nasugbu.
-We reached the jump off point in Sitio Bayabasan around 8:00 am.
+We reached the jump-off point in Sitio Bayabasan around 8:00 am.

 We paid P40 for the registration fee.
 A mandatory fee of P500 for the trail guide is to be paid after completing the trek.

 By 8:30 am we set off to our climb.
 Just like Mt.
-Gulugod Baboy, we started ascending in a cemented road.
+Gulugod Baboy, we started ascending on a cemented road.
 But this one was not as steep as the latter.
 Few hundred meters away was a river.
 There’s a wooden bridge so there’s nothing to worry about soaking our feet in the water.
 A little later we traversed the woodland.

 We started to perspire on the gradual slope.
 There was a little sari-sari store with wooden benches on the way so we stopped a while for momentary rest.